Houseboat on the Ganges & A Room in

 Kathmandu: Letters from India & Nepal

-Houseboat on the Ganges and A Room in Kathmandu (Chin Music Press) is a memoir of aerograms Stablein wrote about her life roughing it on the back roads and pilgrimage trails in the himalayas during the post-beat countercultural sixties.
+A memoir of aerograms about the author's life roughing it on the back roads and pilgrimage trails in the himalayas during the post-beat countercultural sixties.
 Before the Internet, texting, cell phones and social media, the young artist immerses herself in Eastern spiritual and artistic traditions and chronicles encounters with yogis, artists, travelers and spiritual luminaries like Ram Dass and H.H. the Dalai Lama.

 Milepost 27: New Poems

 WINNER SOUTHWEST BOOK OF THE YEAR 2019

 These poems by artist and poet Marilyn Stablein take the reader on an unexpected journey.
 They’re set first in the Pacific Northwest (with a brief foray into Kashmir), then in New Mexican hot springs; and then—at the heart of the book—in arid New Mexico—the “Milepost 27” of the title.
 Early poems narrate or describe the concrete or natural: sea lions piling-on, wood ticks “vacuuming under the skin,” poet imagining porcupine love; saving soap ends.
 The playful quality of those initial poems retreats, though, in the New Mexico section, where Stablein describes the Rio Grande grinding “charnel ground,” being stranded on a desiccated Route 66, and pervading images of fire and ash.
 That section’s stunning “How to Build a Descanso” takes the reader’s breath away and throws a different-shaded light onto this memorable collection.